AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 5. Click **[!UICONTROL Save]**.

-## View drafts and submitted forms on AEM sites page
+## View drafts or submitted forms on AEM sites page

 Now, preview the AEM sites page.
-When **[!UICONTROL Select Type]** is selected as **Draft Forms**, the forms saved as drafts appear on sites page:
+When **[!UICONTROL Select Type]** is selected as **Draft Forms** in the **Drafts & Submissions** component, the forms saved as drafts appear on sites page:
 ![Drafts icon](assets/drafts-component.png)

 When **[!UICONTROL Select Type]** is selected as **Submitted Forms**, the submitted forms appear:

 ![Submissions icon](assets/submission-listing.png)

-You can open or discard the form by clicking on the respective form.
+You can open or discard the form by clicking on the ellipsis that appears in the bottom-right corner of the form.

 ## See Also {#see-also}